 Your VCs can run out of money — for later checks.
 Just understand that if you ask for money years later.
 And especially if it just takes longer to get to that next round that you were planning.

 How does this work?
 Well, VC funds typically last 10-15 years, but do all or most of their brand new investments the first 2-4 years.
 They might deploy 40% of the total fund into these first checks.
+20% is used for fees and expenses.
 The rest is then used for later, follow-on rounds into these existing investments.
 But eventually, the fund starts to run low on “reserve” cash for later rounds and bridges.
-That 60% of the fund earmarked for later rounds gets used up bit-by-bit, check by check.
+That 40% of the fund earmarked for later rounds gets used up bit-by-bit, check by check.

 Now for the mega winners, VCs can always find more money.
 They can use other vehicles like Opportunity Funds and SPVs for their very top winners.
+Or at least, they could in the best of times.
 But that’s opportunistic and doesn’t really help you as a founder.
 That money comes from other places, just for the very top performers.

 How do you know?
 Just ask.
-It’s OK.
+It’s OK to ask.
 Ask how much of the fund is left.
 Ask if your VCs have more cash for the next round.
-Ask more specifically “what percent are you deployed in the fund?”
+Ask more specifically, “What percent are you deployed in the fund?”
 Folks will generally tell you.
 If the answer is much more than 80%, money will get tight.

 And then the specific VC fund you are in really will be close to out of money.